 Crafts have never recognized a boundary between art and practical living; nor have their modern mass-market equivalent, industrial design.
 In most cultures, music has usually served as an accompaniment to dance, ritual, or some other activity, and even the classical Western tradition turns up plenty of examples of background music, or what Erik Satie called wallpaper music.

 As the new media take off, with large numbers of professionals and amateurs tossing their ideas into the pot, practical applications for the arts are inevitable.
-The entry of computerization into music has already established a habit of providing textured sound as part of an environment.
+The entry of computerization into music has already established a habit of environments that include textured sound.
 And many installations—for instance, screens of data about the local ecology displayed in an aesthetic manner—are presented as modern art when they might be seen more as educational projects.

 Thus, a technology from the Preemptive Media Project called AIR is billed as an art project, but deals more with environmental education: it allows urban dwellers to view the exact composition of pollutants in the air as they move from one part of the city to another.
 It seems eminently reasonably that the new media—being malleable, topical, and applied—would be used to expose changes in user's immediate environment, which exemplifies those traits most intensely.

-The third wave of media may be open, unlike the second, but it might not be a complete free-for-all like the first.
-There will probably be constraints: legal and licensing constraints as well as artistic and aesthetic constraints.
+The third wave of media may be open, unlike the second, but it might resist becoming a complete free-for-all like the first.
+There will probably be constraints: legal and licensing constraints as well as artistic and aesthetic ones.

-Even when modern artists are happy to let others extract samples from their work, or alter the entire piece, they usually want to get some credit.
+Even when modern artists are happy to let others extract samples from their work, or alter the entire piece, they usually want some credit.
 And they often require, as fair play, that works based on their open work be released to the public under the same open terms.
 The most popular clauses in Creative Commons works pertain to these constraints.
-It's also possible to constrain your a legally to non-commercial use.

 Because I've cited games as a major model for the new arts, let me use the popular site Second Life as an example of parameters.
 Second Life is luscious medium for artistic development, allowing people to try out new landscapes, new architectures, new clothing styles, and various forms of art and music.
 Second Life also permits a wide range of expression in the personalities people take on, through figures called avatars.

 But there are certain things expected of avatars, no matter how much you stretch their parameters.
 These expectations are necessary so that people can interact coherently.
-For instance, avatars can walk, fly, and teleport themselves; these capabilities lay the basis for navigating Second Life and engaging in social interaction within it.
-If a participant decided, however, that it would suit her character to swim, that possibility would not be open to her.
+For instance, avatars have built-in options for walking, flying, and teleporting themselves; these capabilities lay the basis for navigating Second Life and engaging in social interaction within it.
+If a participant decided, however, that it would suit her character to bicycle or swim, she’d have to design special features to do it.

 Furthermore, legal constraints tend to become technical constraints, as seen in the development of Digital Rights Management (DRM, also called Digital Restrictions Management by critics).
 The earlier section on Legal differences described the symbiosis between DRM technologies and laws regarding twentieth-century media; the mere availability of DRM (let alone its already widespread use) augurs that it will make its appearance in new digital media as well.